ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 ## Slide 20

-Let's bring this theoretical portion of the presentation to a close with a look at how we can use Async PHP with Magento.
+OK, now that we've learnt a bit of theory, let's take a look at how we can bring Async, PHP and Magento together.

 ## Slide 21

 Now these criteria are subjective, depending on the way that async has been implemented within the app.

-We don't care about the order in which things happen - because we can't guarantee this if using the Event-Driven approach to using async.

-We want to deal with vast amounts of data, but have only limited resources​ - because when using async, we only need as much memory as is necessary to read a single line of a file or row from a database at a time.

 There are lots of tasks in Magento which can benefit from using an async approach.

-Here are some examples.
+Over the next few slides, I'll show you some examples.

 ## Slide 22

-Using the 'child-process' component of the ReactPHP project, I created a tool which chops up a task to resize hundreds of images and then forks new processes to run each of these smaller tasks - essentially pseudo-multi-threading.
+We can break up a task to resize hundreds of images and then fork new processes to run each of these smaller tasks - essentially pseudo-multi-threading.

 ## Slide 23